Enrico-Call/DL/README.md

-# DL
+# Deep Learning

-Deep Learning Applications
+Deep Learning Applications for the Course Deep Leaning (2021) at Vrije Universiteit Amsterdam